demraldes/36ribs-32u4/README.md

 This is my fork of TMRZ's 36ribs keyboard.
-I have been updating the firmware for my own use to work with a Atmega 32u4 promicro, as an alternative to the RP2040 version.
+I have been updating the firmware for my own use to work with an Atmega 32u4 promicro, as an alternative to the RP2040 version.
 While this is partially tested, I have not built one to completion yet, though I do have a working flash on my controller.
 ---

 # 36ribs